scrim-dev/AvatarLockpick/EXTRAS.md

 # Extra Information

+## ⚠️ Important Note
+> **This tool is NOT associated with VRChat Inc. in any way.**
+>
+> AvatarLockpick is completely safe to use as it:
+> - Only scans your local VRChat cache files
+> - Never modifies the game or its processes
+> - Runs entirely as an external application
+> - Does not interact with VRChat's runtime
+>
+> Using this tool will NOT result in a ban as it operates within VRChat's Terms of Service by only reading locally cached files.
+>
+> Also beware that some avatars have locks that are scrambled or hidden so some avatars may not unlock fully.
+(I will try my best to figure out ways to still unlock these avatars)

+## ⚠️ False Positives
 You may have encountered a warning from Windows Defender or other anti-virus (AV) software when downloading or running my application.
 I understand this can be concerning, but please be assured: **my open-source applications are safe to use when downloaded directly from my official GitHub repositories.**

 ## Why is this happening?